futureson/Covidpageviews/README.md

 # The correlation between mobility change and pageviews

 Now, let’s focus on the relationship between mobility change and pageviews.
-During 2020, many countries declared a state of emergency and implemented mobility restrictions, including the closure of entertainment venues and home isolation.
-Using the similar analysis method as above, we want to know how people’s attention shift related to their movement change.
+During 2020, many countries declared a state of emergency and implemented mobility restrictions, including stay-at-home lockdowns, cancellation of events and public gatherings, and restrictions on travels.
+These policies helped to slow the spread of the virus, but also brought side effects to people’s mental health.
+Are people more concerned about their physical health or mental health during lockdown?
+In order to answer this question, we introduce **Google Mobility Reports**.
+By using the similar analysis method as above, we could have a deeper understanding of the relationship between people’s attention shift and their movement change.

 As we can see from the figure below, there is clear relation between pageviews and mobility change in Italy.
 Unlike the new covid case and pageviews cases, we observe something special here, which is a parallel shift among covid related pageviews and mobility.
 On the other hand, we can not observe similar result in the non-covid and mental cases.
 This phenomenon drew our attention, we wonder if other countries share the same situation or not, and what would be the best shift that gives the highest correlation.
 ![image](fig/page_mobi_it.png)